 4. Get Ahead of the Trends

 Nobody is more aware of current and incoming design trends than an interior designer.
-They’re constantly keeping up to date on the latest Dos and Don’ts, are able to experiment and learn every single day, and may even attend several design conferences throughout the year to keep themselves sharp.
+They’re constantly keeping up to date on the latest Dos and Don’ts, are experimenting and learning every single day, and may even attend design conferences throughout the year to keep themselves sharp.

 Thinking outside of the box and getting ahead of trends is a priority for designers, and they can combine their knowledge of current styles with an experienced view of “the big picture” to help you come out with something unique, yet timeless.

 5. Minimize Frustration (!)

 Remember earlier when we talked about the horrors of spending money on the wrong color of paint or a mismatching sofa?
 When it comes to design, mistakes can be expensive and cause massive headaches.
 Trust us.
 A designer will mitigate those issues and iron out the kinks of the design process — something that would be a pain for you to do on your own if you were coming in blind.

 Hiring a designer means hiring a professional whose job is to make your home exactly the way you’ve envisioned it —